 While some degree of anxiety may be necessary and even helpful, there are times when anxiety can feel overwhelming and become debilitating.
 In addition to considering medication options, it is also important to learn techniques such as diaphragmatic breathing and strategies such as cognitive restructuring (substituting catastrophic thoughts with more balanced thoughts).
 Also, gaining insight into the root cause of your anxiety increases your awareness of situations that are triggering.
 This increased awareness then enables you to choose a different response to anxiety triggers rather than succumb to the automatic thought patterns that create emotional and sometimes physical distress.

 Obsessive-compulsive disorder (which was formerly categorized as an anxiety disorder) involves unwanted, distressing (known as "intrusive") thoughts that are usually accompanied by mental and/or physical rituals which can become significantly debilitating.
 Fortunately, we know that the combination of a specific type of psychotherapy (Exposure and Response Prevention - EXRP) in combination with medication has an over 80% remission rate.
-I offer both EXRP and medication options.
+Dr. Maaty can offer both EXRP and medication options.

 Anxiety and Obsessive-Compulsive Disorder

 Clinical depression is more than simply feeling sad- it is a cluster of symptoms that impair functioning.
 It can feel overwhelming and is not something that you can simply "snap" out of.
-My goal is to help you rediscover your innate strength and empower you to navigate life’s challenges and ultimately reclaim joy.
+Our goal is to help you rediscover your innate strength and empower you to navigate life’s challenges and ultimately reclaim joy.

 Research has shown that healthy relationships decrease blood pressure, reduce vulnerability to catching a cold, reduce anxiety, slows cognitive decline, improve sleep, improve depression, decrease cortisol (stress hormone), and decrease mortality after stressful life events.